openmrs/openmrs-esm-core/packages/tooling/openmrs/README.md

 # openmrs

-The one stop CLI for using the OpenMRS 3.0 Microfrontend app.
+The one stop CLI for using the OpenMRS 3.0 Frontend app.

 ## Prerequisites